 Java or C#

-Java and C# are common in enterprise software android development and large backend systems.
+Java and C# are common in enterprise software android development, game development and large backend systems.
 They are more structured than Python or JavaScript, which can be helpful once you understand the basics.

 Choose one of these if your goal is: